 3. SHARE THE EXPECTATIONS

 Every family has its own customs and ways of celebrating the Christmas holiday.

-If you are supposed to stay with relatives during your trip, let them know what your family traditionally does during the Christmas holiday and how you can work together to make the holiday special for everyone.
+If you are supposed to stay with relatives during your trip, let them know what your family traditionally does at the end of the year, and how you can work together to make the holiday special for everyone.